SAP-samples/abap-cheat-sheets/05_Constructor_Expressions.md

   - The conditions for the table key components can be specified as follows:
     - Hash keys: Only the comparison operator `=` is allowed
     - Sorted key: `=`/`EQ`, `<>`/`NE`, `<`/`LT`, `>`/`GT`, `<=`/`LE`, `>=`/`GE`
+    - When filtering using single values, you can also use `IS [NOT] INITIAL`.
   - Multiple comparisons can be combined using `AND`; boolean operators such as `NOT` or `OR` cannot be specified.
 - Notes on the filter table:
   - The line types of the source and filter table need not be identical.